Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 Let's face it.
 With all the social platform's ongoing changes, it's harder and harder to get your content noticed.

-Social media advertising is profitable and versatile because it allows marketers to build specific social media campaigns and meet the business goals at a relatively low price.
+Media advertising is profitable and versatile because it allows marketers to build specific social media campaigns and meet the business goals at a relatively low price.

 This guide will explain what social advertising is, how you can use various types of social media ads, and some valuable tips.

-Social Media Advertising Explained
+Social Media Advertising Tips

 1. Why run social media ads?